-- (6) Turf grown on land where biosolids is applied shall not be harvested for one year after application if the harvested turf is placed on either land with a high potential for public exposure or a lawn. - (7) Public access to land with a high potential for public exposure shall be restricted for one year after application. - (8) Public access to land with a low potential for public exposure shall be restricted for 30 days after application. - (9) The sludge or the application of the sludge shall not cause or contribute to the harm of a threatened or endangered species or result in the destruction or adverse modification of critical habitat of a threatened or endangered species after application.
+- (2) Food crops with harvested parts below the land surface shall not be harvested for 20 months after application if the biosolids remains on the land surface for four months or more prior to incorporation into the soil. - (3) Food crops with harvested parts below the surface of the land shall not be harvested for 38 months after application of sewage sludge when the sewage sludge remains on the land surface for less than four months prior to incorporation into the soil. - (4) Food crops, feed crops, and fiber crops shall not be harvested from the land for 30 days after application. - (5) Animals shall not be allowed to graze on the land for 30 days after application. - (6) Turf grown on land where biosolids is applied shall not be harvested for one year after application if the harvested turf is placed on either land with a high potential for public exposure or a lawn. - (7) Public access to land with a high potential for public exposure shall be restricted for one year after application. - (8) Public access to land with a low potential for public exposure shall be restricted for 30 days after application. - (9) The sludge or the application of the sludge shall not cause or contribute to the harm of a threatened or endangered species or result in the destruction or adverse modification of critical habitat of a threatened or endangered species after application.

-Pathogen C ontrol Class
+Pathogen Control Class

-Class A Class B
+503.32 (a)(1) - (5), (7), (8), Class A 503.32 (b)(1) - (5), Class B

-B Salmonella species -less than three (3) Fecal Coliforms - less than 2,000,000 MPN per
+B Salmonella species -less than three (3) MPN 1 Fecal Coliforms - less than 2,000,000 MPN or

-MPN§ per four (4) grams total solids (or less gram total solids. or
+per four (4) grams total solids (DWB) 2 or Fecal CFU 3 per gram total solids (DWB).

-than 1,000 fecal coliforms per gram total

-solids). or

-Fecal Coliforms - less than 1,000 MPN per Fecal Coliforms - less than 2,000,000 CFU
+Coliforms - less than 1,000 MPN per gram total

+solids (DWB).

+503.32 (a)(6) Class A-Alternative 4

+B Salmonella species -less than three (3) MPN

+per four (4) grams total solids (DWB) or less

-gram total solids. per gram total solids.
+than 1,000 MPN Fecal Coliforms per gram total

+solids (DWB),

-And - Enteric viruses -less than one (1) MPN
+And - Enteric viruses -less than one (1) plaque

-(or plaque forming unit) per four (4) grams total
+forming unit per four (4) grams total solids

-solids
+(DWB)

-And - Viable helminth ova -less than one (1)
+And - Viable helminth ova -less than one (1) per

-MPN per four (4) grams total solids
+four (4) grams total solids (DWB)

+1 - MPN - Most Probable Number

+2 - DWB - Dry Weight Basis

+3 - CFU - Colony Forming Units